andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 On the first day, we found out that RailsConf 2025 will be the last one.
 For me this was sad to hear, considering my first RailsConf was nearly 15 years ago, and they’ve been a significant part of my professional journey.

-With [RailsConf ending in 2025](https://rubycentral.org/news/anewearforrubycentralevents/), we’re now in a “long goodbye” period, with the chance to reflect on happy memories, along with sadness the event is ending, and nostalgia from past events.
+With [RailsConf ending in 2025](https://rubycentral.org/news/anewearforrubycentralevents/), we’re now in a “long goodbye” period, and might be reflecting on happy memories, experiencing sadness the event is ending, or nostalgia for past events.

-Ruby Central will now focus on Rubyconf as the flagship event, which makes sense.
+Ruby Central will now focus on Rubyconf as the flagship event.
 In 2024, Ruby events are doing well!
 This year, Ruby Kaigi in Japan had more than 1000 attendees!
 Regional Ruby conferences are popping up all over, just check <https://rubyconferences.org/> for one in your area.

-Ruby on Rails will continue to be celebrated annually at the Rails World conference, in its second year, being held in Toronto later this year.
+Ruby on Rails will continue to be celebrated annually at the [Rails World](https://rubyonrails.org/world/2024) conference, in its second year, being held in Toronto later this year.

-I hope to see you at RailsConf 2025, where we'll give it a proper send off!
+Looking forward to RailsConf 2025, where we''ll celebrate the end of this decades-long event, together!